-- As intuitive, narrow-band filtering is very effective for recovering narrow-band signals immersed in wide-band noise - At low frequencies the 1/f noise added by the circuitry is overwhelming, so that the solution of narrow-band filtering becomes progressively less effective and finally insufficient for recovering signals with progressively lower frequency - An effective approach to recover a low-frequency signal is to move it to higher frequency before the addition of 1/f noise.
+- As intuitive, narrow-band filtering is very effective for recovering narrow-band signals immersed in wide-band noise - Besides wide-band noise, however, other components with power density increasing as the inverse frequency (1/f noise) are ubiquitous in electronic circuitry (amplifiers etc.).
+In the low-frequency range they are indeed dominant. - At low frequencies the 1/f noise added by the circuitry is overwhelming, so that the solution of narrow-band filtering becomes progressively less effective and finally insufficient for recovering signals with progressively lower frequency - An effective approach to recover a low-frequency signal is to move it to higher frequency before the addition of 1/f noise.
 That is, to modulate the signal before the circuitry that contains the 1/f noise sources - Narrow-band filtering can then be employed to recover the modulated signal; we will now proceed to analyze methods and circuits for narrow band filtering